Almost 40 killed as fire tears through migrant detention center in Mexico border city

 There was no immediate information on what caused the fire to break out around 10 p.m. local time on Monday night, but Mexican media said the country's attorney general had initiated a formal investigation, and that investigators were already on the scene.

+A Customs and Border Protection spokesperson tells CBS News that U.S. border officials are prepared to "quickly process and admit" victims of the fire so they can receive medical treatment in the U.S.

+CBP is planning to grant parole to migrant victims of the fire on humanitarian grounds so they can enter the country legally to receive emergency medical services, the agency said in a statement.

-Ciudad Juárez, which neighbors El Paso, Texas, is one of the border cities where numerous undocumented migrants seeking refuge in the United States remain stranded.
+Ciudad Juarez, which neighbors El Paso, Texas, is one of the border towns where numerous undocumented migrants seeking refuge in the United States remain stranded.

 A recent report by the International Organization for Migration (IOM) states that since 2014, some 7,661 migrants have died or disappeared en route to the U.S. while 988 perished in accidents or while traveling in subhuman conditions.